Mapping the Planetary Wake in HD 163296 with Kinematics: Discussion

 We have demonstrated that kinematic perturbations from planetary companions are more extended than previously assumed (\citetalias{bollati2021}, \citealt{teague2021}).
 The extended velocity perturbation associated with the embedded planet was also reported by \cite{teague2021} after subtraction of a flared Keplerian disk model.
 In their work, they suggest this is evidence of buoyancy spirals \citep{zhu2012b, bae2021} being excited by the embedded planet.
 Figure~\ref{fig:analytics} and panel B of Figure~\ref{fig:moment9} demonstrate that buoyancy spirals are not required to explain the secondary kinks \citepalias{bollati2021}.

 However, several additional substructures are seen in the channels of Figure \ref{fig:channels} that do not appear to be associated with the planet wake of the embedded protoplanet.
 These features were also reported by \cite{teague2021}.
 We labeled these features with semi-opaque crosses in Figure \ref{fig:channels}.
 These additional features could possibly be attributed due to buoyancy resonances from the embedded protoplanet.
 Buoyancy spirals are expected to produce the greatest perturbations close to the planet \citep{bae2021}, and with a smaller opening angle.
-An alternative possibility is that these additional features arise from a second companion at a smaller radial separation, as suggested by \citet{teague2018}. \cite{pinte2020} reported the presence of a localized kink within the outer most gap of the continuum ring. \cite{teague2021} also found evidence of a velocity perturbation in this region, although they did not confirm the presence of a localized kink.
+An alternative possibility is that these additional features arise from a second companion at a smaller radial separation, as suggested by \citet{teague2018}. \cite{pinte2020} reported the presence of a localized kink within the outer most gap of the continuum ring and interpreted this as a possible signature from an embedded planet. \cite{teague2021} also found evidence of a velocity perturbation in this region.
 If such a planet does exist, we may be witnessing the outer wake of this planet.

+Figure~\ref{fig:lchan} confirms our hypothesis that the spirals are density waves rather than buoyancy spirals.
+Density waves are dominated by radial motions \citep{rafikov2002}, whereas buoyancy waves produce mostly vertical motions \citep{bae2021}.
+As seen in Figure~\ref{fig:analytics} (right panel) radial velocity perturbations change sign along the semi-major axis, while vertical motions would not.
+Figure~\ref{fig:lchan} shows that the sign flip expected for radial dominated motions is present in the observational data.
+Another approach would be to look for this sign change in residual maps \citep{teague2021, discminer}, but we found that the sign flip measured this way is easily confused even in residuals from simulations, as it depends sensitively on the background disk model subtracted (see Appendix \ref{sec:appendix}).